 COSMOS-Web

 COSMOS-Web (PID: 1727) is a 255 hour wide-field Cycle 1 JWST treasury program that maps a contiguous 0.6 deg2 area with deep NIRCam imaging in 4 filters (F115W, F150W, F277W, and F444W) and a non-contiguous 0.2 deg2 area with MIRI in parallel.
 COSMOS-Web builds on the rich heritage of multiwavelength observations and data products available in the COSMOS field, and will contain about a million galaxies across cosmic time.
-For more information, see survey Overview Paper or contact the survey PIs: Jeyhan Kartaltepe (jeyhan [at] astro [dot] rit [dot] edu) and Caitlin Casey (cmcasey [at] utexas [dot] edu).
+For more information, see survey Overview Paper or contact the survey PIs: Jeyhan Kartaltepe (jeyhan [at] astro [dot] rit [dot] edu) and Caitlin Casey (cmcasey [at] ucsb [dot] edu).

 layout